openstack-archive/sqlalchemy-migrate/docs/index.rst

 .. topic:: Overview

     Inspired by Ruby on Rails' migrations, SQLAlchemy Migrate provides a way to deal with database schema changes in SQLAlchemy_ projects.

     Migrate was started as part of `Google's Summer of Code`_ by Evan Rosson, mentored by Jonathan LaCour.

     The project was taken over by a small group of volunteers when Evan had no free time for the project.
 It is now hosted as a `Google Code project`_.
     During the hosting change the project was renamed to SQLAlchemy Migrate.

-	Currently, sqlalchemy-migrate supports Python versions from 2.4 to 2.7.
+    Currently, sqlalchemy-migrate supports Python versions from 2.6 to 2.7.
-        SQLAlchemy Migrate 0.7.0 supports SQLAlchemy 0.5.x, 0.6.x and 0.7.x
+    SQLAlchemy Migrate 0.7.2 supports SQLAlchemy 0.6.x and 0.7.x branches.

-        branches.
+    Support for Python 2.4 and 2.5 as well as SQLAlchemy 0.5.x has been dropped after sqlalchemy-migrate 0.7.1.

 .. warning::

-         Version **0.6** breaks backward compatibility, please read :ref:`changelog <backwards-06>` for more info.
+    Version **0.6** broke backward compatibility, please read :ref:`changelog
+    <backwards-06>` for more info.

 Download and Development